robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 or `False` depending on whether stopping is allowed or not.
 That makes it possible for external tools to know if stopping the server succeeded.

+Performance improvements at load-time can be achieved by implementing the `get_library_information` method.
+When supported by the remote server, Robot Framework will utilize this method to load all information in a single call.
+Without `get_library_information`, all `get_keyword_*` methods will be invoked separately for each individual keyword, causing significant delays when loading large libraries.

 The `Python remote server`__ can be used as a reference implementation.

 __ https://github.com/robotframework/PythonRemoteServer